What is machine learning?

 Replacing the human operator, an agent—a computer program acting on behalf of someone or something—helps determine outcome based upon a feedback loop.

-Here is an overview of the stages involved when using machine learning to solve problems:
+Here is an overview of the machine learning process that is used to solve problems:

 Step 1: Collect and prepare the data